jdhidal/Use-Soap/README.md

 ## Additional notes
 - The server is a basic implementation to demonstrate SOAP concepts.
 - You can extend the code to handle other mathematical operations or add authentication.

-## License
-This project is licensed under the MIT License.
-Feel free to modify it and adapt it to your needs.